grommet/grommet/src/js/components/Meter/README.md

 **color**

 The color of the value region.
-      This is only valid when used with 'value'
+      This is only valid when used with 'value'.
+      Linear Gradients can be used when passing '#grad-id', where 'id' corresponds to the gradient object in theme.

 ```
 string